Answering “Tell Me About Yourself” in a College Interview (With Examples)

 Another contributing factor is UT Austin’s rise in rankings.
 UT Austin holds the number one ranking among public universities in Texas and remains recognized as one of the top thirty colleges in the United States.
 The increasing visibility means more students want to attend.

-Is UT Austin Test-Optional?
+Is UT Austin test-optional?

-What is UT Austin Known For?
+What is UT Austin known for?

 UT Austin is best known for its Cockrell School of Engineering.
 UT Austin’s engineering program is recognized globally as one of the best in the world and among the top 10 in the United States.

-Does UT Austin Have Early Action or Early Decision?
+Does UT Austin have Early Action or Early Decision?

-How Much is UT Austin’s Tuition?
+How much is UT Austin’s tuition?

 The Bottom Line